Reader in fine art Co-convenor of sensingsite research group

 Central Saint Martins

-Susan studied BA Hons Sculpture at Saint Martins School of Art (Now Central Saint Martins).
+Susan studied BA Hons Sculpture at Saint Martins School of Art (now Central Saint Martins).
 She was a Rome Scholar at the British School at Rome in 1996 and was shortlisted for the European Photography Prize in 1998.
-She was appointed AHRB Research Fellow in Creative and Performing Arts in 2000 and has received grants from the Arts Council England, AHRC, British Council, Henry Moore Fellowship and London Arts Board.
-Her work has been exhibited since the early 1980s both in the UK and internationally including Biennales in Israel, Greece and Estonia.
-She is a member of Land2 Research Group.
+She was appointed AHRB Research Fellow in Creative and Performing Arts in 2000 and has received grants from the Arts Council England, AHRC, British Council, Henry Moore Fellowship and number of commissioning bodies.
+Her work has been exhibited since the early 1980s both in the UK and internationally including Biennales in France, Israel, Greece and Estonia.

-Photographic, moving image and sound installations exploring practices of space and temporality and theories of duration in relation to landscape and place.
-Post-Darwinian nature- culture relationships.
-Urban Imaginary; practices of everyday life and public space.
+Image, text, and sound works exploring practices of space and temporality in relation to site, landscape and place.
+Post-Darwinian nature- culture relationships and the Anthropocene.
+Practices of everyday life and public space.
+Theories of duration.
 Intertextuality and poetics of representation.